-The sooner abuse and addiction are spotted, the sooner a person can get help.
+The sooner use and addiction are spotted, the sooner a person can get help.
 If a person isn’t ready to accept that they have a substance use disorder, professional intervention may help.

-The best treatments for addiction address both the psychological and physical damage caused by drug abuse.
-For Ritalin abuse, this may include addressing any mental health problems caused or aggravated by addiction, such as anxiety or bipolar disorder.
+The best treatments for addiction address both the psychological and physical damage caused by drug use.
+For Ritalin use, this may include addressing any mental health problems caused or aggravated by addiction, such as anxiety or bipolar disorder.
 If a person is self-treating ADHD, this may include offering alternative treatments and support.

 Addiction can deeply change the way a person feels about themselves and the world around them.
 A person’s behaviors and ability to function in a social setting can be drastically changed.
 Behavioral therapies and counseling sessions focus on this damage, providing an opportunity for a person to remove negative thoughts, emotions or behaviors that are fueling addiction.